Member Groups and Sections

 All AMA member physicians age 65 years and over are members of the AMA-SPS.
 The group provides a way for senior physicians to stay connected to the profession and to their colleagues, and to help shape advocacy efforts.

 Through the AMA-SMS, all U.S. medical schools have a voice in the AMA House of Delegates.
 The AMA-SMS offers a forum for discussing and developing policies on medical education and national health care issues.

 LGBT Advisory Committee

-The AMA Advisory Committee on Gay, Lesbian, Bisexual, and Transgender (GLBT) Issues enhances AMA policy, advocacy and education on GLBT concerns, and provides a forum for involvement, mentoring and networking for GLBT physicians and medical students.
+The AMA Advisory Committee on Lesbian, Gay, Bisexual, and Transgender (LGBT) Issues enhances AMA policy, advocacy and education on LGBT concerns, and provides a forum for involvement, mentoring and networking for LGBT physicians and medical students.